Sexy, Older Women …

 The Sexist Lens…

 I know it’s pretty typical, sexist media stuff.
-It’s also ageist.
-And anti-intellectual.
+It’s also ageist, anti-intellectual, and insidious.
 Our culture has a real problem with smart, bold, sexy women … really, at any age.
-We just do.
 We have rigid cultural & social conditioning that supports sex role definitions.
 Some of these are good/real/respectable mother/woman.
 And the older the woman, the more she is told to curb her sexiness and reign in her body.
 Women over 50, 60 or 70 are especially taken to task for any display of their sexuality.

 Even if they don’t display their cleavage, they are sexualized.
-I mean, every time Hilary Clinton is running for a particular political position, more articles have been written about her choice of hairstyle, make-up, and wardrobe than on her ideas and the policies she supports.
+Every time Hilary Clinton is running for a particular political position, more articles have been written about her choice of hairstyle, make-up, and wardrobe than on her ideas and the policies she supports.

 It’s at this particular intersection of gender and age that we do well to reconsider how we look at, view, create, and support agist, sexist views of women … and men.

 Men’s aging is, for the most part, seen as “distinguishing”.
 More, they are hot.
 We appreciate the white and gray hair peeking out of a hat, the laugh lines show a life of laughter, the skin becoming weathered illustrate a life lived.
 With men, their age speaks of wisdom, substance, sensibilities, and skill(s).
 Sean Connery is still considered a sexy, leading man and clocks in at 85 for goodness sakes!
 Jeff Bridges (66), Richard Gere (66), Bill Murray (65), Pierce Brosnan (62), Daniel Day Lewis (58) Antonio Banderas (55) are all considered sexy and I’m sure no one would say they should tame down their sexiness.